The Utah Solar Install: How to Pick the Right Company

 Why Solar Companies Should Do Their Own Installs

 All solar companies will make sure that your panels get installed, but they don’t all do it themselves.
 Many solar companies have their solar installs feathered out through contracted workers.

 This can be a big hassle if you ever decide that you want to take the panels off your roof, which does happen.
-Take one of our customers, Steve Cummings, for instance.
+For example, take one of our customers, Steve Cummings.
 If the company you got solar through can’t help, you’re going to have to figure it out on your own.

 If you decide to go through a company that doesn’t do their installs, find out what install company they go through.
 You may never need to get your panels removed, but it is best to know who you need to contact if you ever do.